WPIX: Public affairs and special events

-WPIX was a leader in public affairs and special event programming, inspired by its roots under the ownership of the Daily News.
+WPIX specialized in public affairs and special event programming, inspired by its roots under the ownership of the Daily News.
 Early on, it offered the first in-depth program to look at New York City government, City Hall.
 WPIX children's show personality Jack McCarthy anchored the station's coverage of the annual St. Patrick's Day Parade; the station later added the Columbus Day and National Puerto Rican Day Parade to its stable of events.
 Later on, the station produced Essence, a series inspired by Essence magazine and hosted by the magazine's chief editor, Susan L. Taylor.
-The station also aired the Macy's 4th of July fireworks event.
+The station also aired the Macy's 4th of July Fireworks event beginning in 1983.
 Along with the New York City Marathon, these events moved to WNBC (channel 4) after the station joined The WB.
 Since 2000, the Macy's fireworks event has been carried nationally on NBC, while WABC-TV (locally) and ESPN2 (nationally outside the New York City area) broadcast the Marathon.

 Special guest Coby Kranz was invited onto the daily news segment on his 11th birthday, because he was one of the only people to turn 11 on 11/11/11.

 Editor's Desk host Richard D. Heffner served as host of The Open Mind, which was produced by WPIX (and was concurrently aired on PBS member stations), before moving to other New York studios.
 Since 1992, WPIX has produced PIX News Closeup (hosted by WPIX senior correspondent Marvin Scott since its debut), a half-hour public affairs and interview program on Sunday mornings that focuses on domestic and international issues in the news, and discussions on political issues.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

-On January 1, 2011, Tribune launched its new digital broadcast network, Antenna TV, which affiliated with WPIX through a new fourth digital subchannel.
-In May 2012, WPIX moved Antenna TV to digital subchannel 11.2, while digital channel 11.4 was removed (Estrella TV, which was carried on 11.2 at the time, is now affiliated with Port Jervis low-power station WASA-LD, which is owned by the network's parent company Estrella Media).
-11.4 returned to the air in 2018 as an affiliate of TBD.
-On September 1, 2021, 11.4 switched to Nexstar–owned classic network Rewind TV.
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other New York City television stations: